joverlee521/nextstrain-testing/snakemake/shared-testing/current/README.md

 Complete log: .snakemake/log/2023-11-17T235501.777334.snakemake.log
 ```

+Another positive here is the path names in the Snakemake logs are the full paths
+relative to the pathogen repo, so users can easily see which files are used/created
+in the workflow!

 However, the `include` directive _must_ be relative the Snakefile it's defined in.
 This results in a slight mismatch in filepaths.